fresearchgroup/Collaboration-System/README.md

                 Mysql

-Steps for implementing Djnago with Mysql assuming you have already install Mysql server-
+Steps for implementing Django with Mysql assuming you have already install Mysql server-

 1. First thing we will need to do is install Python 3 database connector.
 Run the following command